chmlee/ream-doc/content/tutorial/variable.md

 Another solution is converting all REAM types into [options](https://en.wikipedia.org/wiki/Option_type).
 In Rust I would have to do something like `type ReamString = Option<String>`.
-That being said, all missing values require explicit type annotations since `None` is not a type of value but a variant of an enumeration.
+That being said, all missing values require explicit type annotations since `None` is not a value type but a variant of an enumeration.

 The benefit of such design is more obvious when references and filters are implemented.
-When referencing existing data for manipulation, users should think about how to deal with potential `None` values since referencing a `Boolean` may return `Some(TRUE)`, `Some(FALSE)`, or `None`.
+When referencing existing data for manipulation, users should think about how to deal with potential `None` values since referencing a `Boolean` returns `Boolean::Some(TRUE)`, `Boolean::Some(FALSE)`, or `Boolean::None`.
-The filters should then provide methods similar to `unwrap`, `unwrap_or` and `unwrap_or_default`.
+The filters should then provide methods similar to [`?`](https://doc.rust-lang.org/reference/expressions/operator-expr.html#the-question-mark-operator) and [`unwrap`](https://doc.rust-lang.org/std/option/enum.Option.html#method.unwrap).
 {% end %}